X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 - Any question good enough to be asked of one developer will also be of value to the whole group.
 Contrariwise, if you suspect your question is too dumb for a mailing list, it's not an excuse to harass individual developers.

   - Asking questions on the list distributes load among developers.
-The individual developer (especially if he's the project leader) may be too busy to answer your quertions.
+The individual developer (especially if he's the project leader) may be too busy to answer your questions.

   - Most mailing lists are archived and the archives are indexed by search engines.
 If you ask your question on-list and it is answered, a future querent could find your question and the answer on the Web instead of asking it again.